ttruongg/FlexDBConnector/README.md

 Test API with Insomnia or Postman, it's up to you.

+<b> For example: </b>

-For example: Find users with an age greater than or equal to 30.
+Find users with an age greater than or equal to 30.

 ![screen](https://github.com/ttruongg/FlexDBConnector/assets/106587727/13b266f1-9f66-4765-a22f-e10c99523a89)